The Tale of Jemima Puddle-Duck: Plot

 Jemima Puddle-Duck is not allowed to keep the eggs she lays at the farm, so she seeks out a nesting place in the forest.
 A charming gentleman fox talks her into nesting at his house on a mysteriously ample supply of feathers.
 He sends the naive Jemima out to collect traditional herbs for stuffing a duck, saying it is for an omelette.
-The farm collie, Kep, is able to see through the fox's plan and rescues Jemima.
-She is eventually able to hatch four ducklings back at the farm.
+The farm collie, Kep, sees through the fox's plan and rescues Jemima.
+She eventually hatches four ducklings back at the farm.